get-base/frontend-offer/README.md

 - We have VIP and world-class investors involved in our company
 - Lola, the CEO, is a former Senior Software Engineer @ Amazon, Facebook/Instagram with a Masters in Machine Learning.

 We are an equal opportunity employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.
-Shoot us a message at jobs@get-base.com with your LinkedIn profile, resume or any info about you.
+Shoot us a message at jobs@get-base.com with your LinkedIn profile OR resume.

 **Salary range** 40k-65k